G. E. Starkey

 Information from the censuses

 In 1911 George Ernest Starkey was a 12-year-old schoolboy living at 85 St James’s Road, Brixton, where his family had an eight-roomed house.
 His mother, Letitia Starkey, 37, was a furniture dealer, born in Borough, with five children: Millicent Starkey, 16, Percy Starkey, 13; George, 12; Jeanette Starkey, 9; Irene Starkey, 6.
 They had a live-in servant: Henrietta Gridley, 44 and single, from Essex and a boarder, Hilda Styles, 22, single and from London.
 There is no mention of George Starkey (senior), who is mentioned in Starkey’s service record as living at 39 Station Road, Brixton and is on the 1901 census as a 29-year-old tailor’s cutter from Islington.
 Letitia described herself as “married.”
-The evidence points to them being separated, at least for a while.
+The evidence points to them being separated.